astronomer/astro-docs/cloud/stable/01_get-started/01_quickstart.md

 $ mkdir <directory-name> && cd <directory-name>
 ```

-This project directory is where you'll store all the necessary files files to build and deploy your Airflow image.
+This project directory is where you'll store all the necessary files to build and deploy your Airflow image.

 In the project directory, run: